Successfully Collecting Small Claims Judgement

 Usually, only the defendant can file an appeal unless the plaintiff loses a counterclaim.
 Complete the Notice of Appeal form (SC-140) to initiate an appeal.
 Once the appeal is filed, the court schedules a date and notifies the opposing party.
 Appeals must be made in good faith, meaning parties should make a bona fide effort to resolve the claim before initiating legal action.

-Small claims court judgments can only be appealed on legal grounds, not factual disputes.
+Small-claims court judgments can be appealed only on legal grounds, not on factual disputes.
 You must show that the judge misapplied the law, often citing relevant case law or legal codes.
 Claimed judgment errors can be clerical, like misspellings, incorrect amounts, or legal, where the wrong law is applied.

 File an appeal within 30 days of the judgment notice.